fmhk23/NEM-KYU/README.md

 # NEM-KYU

----
-NEM based simple attendance management system
+*NEM based simple attendance management system*
 Instead of installing it by yourself, during hackathon  you can try NEM-KYU here:
 [http://52.14.91.53:5000/](http://52.14.91.53:5000)

+In this page you can read the detailed description of NEM-KYU.
 I recommend you check my app by accessing here since you need many settings to install &run NEM-KYU correctly.

 ## How to install